Contrast-Security-OSS/docs/content/user/account/ProfileSettings.md

 ## Keys

-Go to the **Your Keys** section to view your **Organization** keys - such as your API key and Organization ID - and your **Personal** keys - such as your Service key.
-Rotate your service key by clicking the link provided.
+Go to the **Your Keys** section to view your **Organization Keys**, including your API key and Organization ID, and your **Personal Keys**, including your Service key.
+To rotate your service key, click the link provided.
 You can also click the button to **Generate Sample API Request**.
 To view examples of API requests, go to the [Contrast API documentation](https://api.contrastsecurity.com/).

 <a href="assets/images/User-account-keys.png" rel="lightbox" title="View your Organization and Personal keys"><img class="thumbnail" src="assets/images/User-account-keys.png"/></a>